stfwn/neural-network-pruning/README.md

 ```
 .
+├── README.md
+├── main.py                         Entrypoint
-├── data                            Data dir, managed by program.
+├── data                            Data dir (managed)
-├── experiments.md                  Notes about experiments.
+├── experiments.md                  Notes about experiments
-├── faq.md                          Notes about why we did things.
+├── faq.md                          Notes about why we did things
-├── google-colab-playground.ipynb   Python notebook to use this repo with Google Colab.
+├── google-colab-playground.ipynb   Python notebook to use this repo with Google Colab
-├── initializing.py                 Code for different weights init schemes.
-├── log.md                          Log for university.
+├── log.md                          Log for university
+├── todo.md                         Living to-do list for the project
 ├── logs
-│   ├── <*.log>                     Contain hyperparams and data about runs.
+│   ├── <*.log>                     Contain hyperparams and data about runs
-│   ├── analyze.py                  Playground to plot things in.
+│   ├── analyze.py                  Playground to plot things in
-│   ├── helpers.py                  Helpers to import/filter run logs.
+│   ├── helpers.py                  Helpers to import/filter run logs
-│   └── summarize.py                Script to inspect what logs are present in this folder.
+│   └── summarize.py                Script to inspect what logs are present in this folder
-├── main.py
+├── tensorboard-logs                Folder where TensorBoard logs are written to
+├── report                          Folder containing everything for the final report
+├── slides                          Folder containing everything for presentations
 ├── models
+│   ├── ExpandedModule.py           Base class with weight saving/resetting functionality
-│   ├── Conv6.py                    Convolutional network model with 6 conv layers.
+│   ├── Conv6.py                    Convolutional network model with 6 conv layers
-│   ├── ExpandedModule.py           Base class with weight saving/resetting functionality.
-│   └── LeNet.py                    Fully connected neural network model based on LeNet.
+│   └── LeNet.py                    Fully connected neural network model based on LeNet
+├── initializing.py                 Code for different weight init schemes
-├── pruning.py                      Pruning code (by Andrei @ BrainCreators).
+├── pruning.py                      Pruning code (by Andrei @ BrainCreators)
-├── README.md
-├── report                          Folder containing everything for the final report.
-├── slides                          Folder containing everything for presentations.
-├── testing                         Code for testing networks.
+├── testing                         Code for testing networks
 │   └── Tester.py
-├── todo.md                         To-do list for our project.
-└── training                        Code for training networks.
+└── training                        Code for training networks
     └── Trainer.py
 ```